How to Protect Hair on Holiday

 Cantu Protective Styles Conditioning Detangler is great for removing braids post-holiday, but it also acts as a great leave-in conditioner after swimming.

-While a leave-in conditioner can help detangle holiday hair, if you really want to minimise the risk of breakage and split ends while brushing, you’ll need a brush specifically designed for wet hair.
+While a leave-in conditioner can help detangle holiday hair, if you want to minimise the risk of breakage and split ends while brushing, you’ll need a brush specifically designed for wet hair.
 These brushes and combs are designed to reduce tugging, and therefore snapping and breaking.
 Trust me, you’ll be amazed at how easy brushing your hair through can be by making this simple upgrade.

 Wet Brush Original Detangler